basarat/youtube-retry-async/README.md

+# Youtube checklist
+## Before publishing
+* Delete cursor
+* Mix to mono
+## After publishing
+* Add monetization
+* Add end screen

-# Automatically retry an async await function n times.
+# Automatically retry an async await function n times

 ## Description
 In this lesson we go through the thought process of creating a simple retry utility wrapper for *any* async function 🌹